Framework

 • Setting response status codes and status messages

-• Dealing with mulit-part form data
+• Dealing with multi-part form data

 • Reading/Setting custom server context properties